pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     relaunch
     d = 100
     lt.a = 90

     rt fd rt fd
     lt bk lt bk

-Python itself objects if you explicitly try to say 't.left.angle = 90'.
+Python itself objects if you explicitly try to say:&nbsp; t.left.angle = 90

 It will sayAttributeError: 'method' object has no ...
 So we round off the 'lt.a = 90' that you say to become 'left_angle = 90'
 and we tell our 't.left' to watch for you having said that